timescale/docs/use-timescale/data-tiering/index.md

 we do the work for you.

 <Highlight type="info">
-Tiered storage is only available for the [Time series and analytics](https://www.timescale.com/products) instances you create in [Timescale](https://console.cloud.timescale.com/).
+Tiered storage is only available for the [Time series](https://www.timescale.com/products) instances you create in [Timescale](https://console.cloud.timescale.com/).
 Tiered storage **DOES NOT** work on Self-hosted TimescaleDB or Managed Service for TimescaleDB.
 </Highlight>